-At Hargrave Family Law, we help McKinney families resolve child support matters with discretion and respect for what they have built.
+At Hargrave Family Law, we help McKinney families resolve child support matters with discretion and respect for doing what is in the children’s best interest.

-Since 2017, our team has guided families across the Dallas-Fort Worth Metroplex through support and custody questions, by empowering them to make educated decisions.
+Since 2017, our team has guided families across the Dallas-Fort Worth Metroplex through support and custody issues by empowering them to make educated decisions about their children’s future.

-Child support is the court-ordered financial contribution one parent makes to help cover a child’s needs, including housing, food, healthcare, education, and daily care.
-In McKinney cases, support is calculated under Texas guidelines and ordered through the Collin County family courts.
+Child support is the court-ordered financial contribution one parent makes to another to help cover a child’s basic needs, including housing, food, healthcare, education, and daily care.
+In McKinney and throughout Texas, support is calculated under Texas’ child support guidelines, overseen by the Texas Office of the Attorney General, and in McKinney is ordered through the Collin County family courts.

-Getting the calculation wrong can create unnecessary financial exposure and bring private business or income details into the public record.
-Our collaborative, non-adversarial approach is built to resolve these issues cleanly while protecting your assets, your privacy, and your co-parenting relationship.
+Getting the calculation wrong can create unnecessary financial consequences and bring private business or income details into the public record in court hearings are required.
+Our collaborative, non-adversarial approach is built to resolve these issues while protecting both your privacy and your co-parenting relationship.

-With familiarity in Collin County family courts and a dignity-centered philosophy, we provide tailored guidance from the first conversation through final resolution.
+With our familiarity with Collin County family courts and our firm’s client-centered philosophy, we provide tailored strategic guidance from the first conversation through final resolution.

 How Texas Calculates Child Support: Guidelines and Key Factors for McKinney Families

 Texas starts with a percentage-of-net-resources model.
-For one child, the guideline is 20% of the paying parent’s net resources, 25% for two children, 30% for three, and it climbs from there.
-Net resources include wages, but also bonuses, self-employment income, and distributions.
+As of 2026, for one child, the guideline is 20% of the paying parent’s net resources, 25% for two children, 30% for three, etc. It is capped, and the cap is reevaluated every legislative year.
+It is important to note that net resources include wages, but also bonuses, self-employment income, and distributions.

-The challenge for families with complex income is that the guideline assumes a clean paycheck.
-When income flows through practice profits, K-1 distributions, deferred comp, or retained earnings, characterizing those net resources accurately takes forensic-grade financial work, not a simple formula.
+The challenge for families with complex income is that it does not fit the typical mold.
+Child support guidelines are easily applied if there is a simple accounting, often one clean paycheck.
+When income flows through professional practice accounts, K-1 distributions, deferred compensation, or retained earnings, characterizing those net resources accurately may take forensic-grade financial work, not just a simple formula.

-A few key factors shape the final number:
+A few key factors shape the final child support number:

-- Texas applies a statutory cap on net resources, currently $9,200 per month, though courts may order above-guideline support based on the children’s needs and lifestyle.
+- Texas applies a statutory cap on net resources, currently in 2026 this is $9,200 per month, though courts may order above-guideline support on a case-specific basis based on the children’s needs and lifestyle.

-- Parents must also provide medical and dental support for the children, typically through health and dental insurance.
+- One parent, typically the paying parent, must also provide medical and dental support for the children, usually through employer health and dental insurance.

-- Support can be adjusted when a parent has children in more than one household.
+- Support guidelines can be adjusted when a parent has children in more than one household.

 Our Child Support Services in McKinney